 Dates and Prices of the English Programs at ELI The University of Alabama

-Costs to attend the ELI are comparable to or in many cases lower than those of other intensive English programs in the US.
+Costs to attend the ELI are comparable to or in many cases lower than those of other Intensive English programs in the United States of America.
 All costs are listed in US dollars.
 You can take more than one program.

 The information published here might be subject to changes without notice

 Costs per Session (156 hours of instruction in Full sessions)